catalinac3/catalinac3.git-flow-exercise/index.md

-# Hermione Granger from Harry Potter books
+# Hermione Granger from the Harry Potter books
 She has a nerdy character, loves books, the library and because of that struggles at the beginning to make any friends, but lately she proves to be the best kind of friend, loyal and with a strong character.
 She is always striving to be the best in everything she does.
 Her habilities help harry (main character)